LSSTDESC/firecrown/CONTRIBUTING_ADVANCED.md

 but the source code and `environment.yml` checked out during testing come from the branch named in `ref`.

+### Nightly mode and rebuild-drift jobs

+The nightly workflow in `.github/workflows/nightly.yml` calls the reusable CI workflow with `ci_mode` set to `nightly`.
+In nightly mode, primary CI jobs in `.github/workflows/ci-reusable.yml` prefer lockfile-based environment creation and lock-hash cache keys, which reduces repeated full conda solves in routine nightly validation.

+Nightly also runs advisory rebuild-drift jobs on Linux and macOS.
+These jobs intentionally regenerate `env_tmp.yml` via `.github/update_ci.py` and rebuild the environment from that file, so they do exercise a fresh conda solve against current channels.

+These drift jobs are non-blocking by design.
+They set `continue-on-error` to `true` and use a 45-minute timeout.
+If a solve fails or times out, the jobs upload logs and a step summary so drift can be diagnosed without failing the core nightly signal.

 ### Adding or removing a supported branch

 Edit `.github/ci-branches.json` only — for example, to add `v1.15`: